loopdotcoop/jellyberry/20250527-JellyBerry-May-brief-for-Beth/20250417-a-very-brighton-soft-hardware-platform.md

 # A Very Brighton Soft/Hardware Platform

-**3 days' work, following our Friday 23rd call**

 - Version: 1
 - Created: 27th May 2025 by Rich Plastow
 - Based on notes from a call with Ian, 17th April 2025

-> Following a great call with Ian this morning, I think we’re pretty aligned on this project — it’s really exciting 😌
+> **Following a great call with Ian this morning, I think we’re pretty aligned on this project — it’s really exciting 😌**

 ---